wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 com.company.special.Patient#identity=ssn
 ```

-**Note:** There is no association between the `identity` and `exclude` options, so the pattern above could also be expressed as:
+**注意:** There is no association between the `identity` and `exclude` options, so the pattern above could also be expressed as:

 ```
 com.company.DomainObject.*#identity=id.*, com.company.DomainObject.*#exclude=creationDate,
 com.company.special.Patient#identity=ssn
 ```

-**Note:** The order of the patterns is not relevant.
+**注意:** The order of the patterns is not relevant.
 All defined class patterns are used when determining whether a field should be considered as an identity field or should be excluded.

 Examples: